+The next step in mastering the marketing basics is to ensure that your employees are representing your brand well.
 For example, do you have a brief greeting script that all those who answer the phone must follow?
 Is it friendly?
 Do you offer thanks to people for calling?
 Beside all phones should be notes which show directions and hours as well as current sale information.
 Here is a fact: whatever you do now, no matter how good it is, you can do better.
 As you coach your staff to be better phone people, the improvements you make will spill over to all of the customer contact that they have.

 What about your location?